A Catalyst for Building Community.

 Strengthening Leadership for the Future

-Daniel’s lived experience, theological formation, and pastoral sensitivity have strengthened Broadview’s intercultural leadership, particularly among younger generations and families navigating faith across cultures.
+Daniel’s lived experience, theological formation, and pastoral sensitivity have strengthened Broadview’s intercultural leadership.
 His appointment reflects a congregation growing in confidence and maturity as it invests in leadership that mirrors the community it now serves.

 Get in touch with our investor relations team.